 The Henry Beaufort RE curriculum and teaching supports students in gaining a better understanding of the depth and breadth of differences and similarities in religions and beliefs.
-Students are encourage to explore, question and respond to concepts chosen to ensure they have a space to consider their own and others’ beliefs, cultures and life experiences.
+Students are encouraged to explore, question and respond to concepts chosen to ensure they have a space to consider their own and others’ beliefs, cultures and life experiences.
+Students are supported in thinking deeply about their place in the world by encouraging discussion tasks and debates.

-RE lessons continue into the Year 9 offer for students and are further supported by bi-weekly tutor sessions where students evaluate, debate and discuss philosophy, ethics and current affairs.
-Termly Personal Development days also allow upper school students to explore a topic in depth for the day.
+RE lessons continue into Year 9 for students and they are further supported by bi-weekly tutor sessions where students evaluate, debate and discuss philosophical, ethical and current affairs.
+Termly Personal Development days also allow upper school students to explore a topic in depth for the day, focusing on curiosity.

 Eduqas